10 Cheap Pond Plants (US Natives)

 Blue flag iris is a hardy perennial that can thrive in USDA Zones 3 – 9.
 Nichole Ouellette, CC BY-SA 4.0, via Wikimedia Commons

-When you’re eyeing those pond-side spots eager for color and life, the blue flag iris can bring just the vibrant touch you’re after without breaking the bank.
+When you’re eyeing those pond-side spots eager for color and life, the Blue Flag Iris can bring just the vibrant touch you’re after without breaking the bank.
 Native to North America, specifically favoring the moist environments near ponds, this iris doesn’t shy away from wet feet.

 Its striking blue-violet flowers come alive in the spring, each petal dancing with a blend of yellow and white that’s sure to catch your eye.
 Meanwhile, the narrow green leaves offer a lush backdrop, painting your pond with nature’s elegance.